mavvystudio/miniserver/README.md

 - File upload via multipart form supported, no need to install middlewares.
 - Mongoose supported out of the box, with utility functions.
 - Miscroservices integration with other miniservers. see [Miscroservice Example](/example/docker-example)
+- Authentication supported via `jsonwebtoken`, but you can use anything you prefer.

 ## Preview